Apron Conveyor Manufacturer in India

 Can Apron Conveyors handle hot materials?

-Yes — standard MS plate apron conveyors handle material to 200°C. Heat-resistant steel builds handle direct contact with clinker, sinter and castings to 600°C. Special ceramic-insulated builds for furnace discharge can handle material to 800°C. The chain, bearings and lubrication system are all specified to the operating temperature.
+Yes — standard mild steel plate apron conveyors handle material to 200°C. Heat-resistant steel builds handle direct contact with clinker, sinter and castings to 600°C. Special ceramic-insulated builds for furnace discharge can handle material to 800°C. The chain, bearings and lubrication system are all specified to the operating temperature.

 What is the maximum inclination for an Apron Conveyor?

-Standard flat pans — up to 20°.
-Deep-flanged pans — up to 25°.
-Deep-flanged with cleats — up to 30°.
+Standard flat pans handle up to 20°.
+Deep-flanged pans handle up to 25°.
+Deep-flanged pans with cleats handle up to 30°.
 Beyond 30° a bucket elevator is typically recommended.
-The flanged pan design prevents bulk material slide-back on the incline, which is a key advantage over inclined belt conveyors for heavy bulk materials.
+The flanged pan design prevents bulk material slide-back on the incline, a key advantage over inclined belt conveyors for heavy bulk materials.

 Can Neo Conveyors customise Apron Conveyors?